ViveSoftware/ViveMediaDecoder/UnityPackage/readme.txt

 	4. Set the Camera (right eye)'s Target Eye to Right, Culling Mask to uncheck LeftEye.
 	5. Modify the directory of each demo to your own path and click play.

+Changes for v1.1.7:
+- Fix imprecision buffer state.
+- Fix the issue of lost end frame.

 Changes for v1.1.6:
 - Fix all audio channels mode state error.
 - Add color space check in shader and remove YUV2RGBA_linear.